 1949 Treasure Hunt, a comedy by M. J. Farrell and John Perry, opens at the Apollo Theatre in London and tells of an aristocratic pair who decide to take in paying guests to maintain their almost bankrupt estate.
 The play is directed by John Gielgud and stars Sybil Thorndike, Alan Webb, and Marie Lohr.

 1972 Opening night of Jason Miller's drama, That Championship Season, about the reunion of a high school basketball team at which many long-buried truths are revealed, opens at the Booth Theatre.
 The cast features Charles Durning, Paul Sorvino, Richard A. Dysart, and Walter McGinn.
 It runs 700 performances and wins the Pulitzer Prize for Drama.

-1980 Charles Strouse provides music for the musical Charlie and Algernon which opens at the Helen Hayes Theatre.
-The show is based on the same source material as the 1968 film Charly, about a mentally disabled man who is temporarily transformed into a genius.
+1980 Charles Strouse provides music for Charlie and Algernon which opens at the Helen Hayes Theatre.
+The musical is based on the same source material as the 1968 film Charly, about a mentally disabled man who is temporarily transformed into a genius.
 It lasts only 17 performances before closing September 28.
 The composer suffers another blow later in the season when his Bring Back Birdie—a sequel to his successful Bye Bye Birdie—runs only 4 performances.

 2000 Writer-performer Pamela Gien takes on 28 roles spanning four generations of South Africans, from apartheid to freedom, in The Syringa Tree at Off-Broadway's Playhouse 91.
 The play wins the 2001 Obie Award for Best Play and earns Gien a 2001 Drama Desk Award in the category of Solo Performance.